ElazarK/content-docs/playbooks/PAN-OS_Query_Logs_For_Indicators.md

-This playbook queries the following PAN-OS log types: traffic, threat, url, data-filtering and wildfire.
+Queries the following PAN-OS log types: traffic, threat, url, data-filtering and wildfire.
 The playbook accepts inputs such as IP addresses, hash, and url.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.